Leadership Starts Here!

 Planning OA Leader Training into your Schedule

 OA offers two complete sets of leader training each year.
 There is a fall semester training with the Leader Training Trip over Intersession and a spring semester training with the Leader Training Trip taking place during "Dead Week" after exams.
 You can mix and match when you take the various courses and workshops as long as you have completed all of the other requirements before going on your Leader Training Trip.

 We encourage all students to take part in the leader training program and have worked out a schedule which we feel is most flexible for a broad range of students.
 If you are an athlete or have other regular commitments, it is still possible to participate if you plan carefully.

 Religious Observances & OA

 Outdoor Action makes every effort to schedule Leader Training activities so that they do not interfere with religious holidays and observances.
 Where possible, workshops are scheduled on Sundays after church and not on the Sabbath for Jewish students.
 For the 6-day LTT, we usually have one trip that departs on Sunday and returns before sundown Friday.
 For the other LTTs, we are able to adapt the trip to meet shabbat observance needs.
 Please contact the OA office in advance so we can understand how to best meet your needs.

 Varsity & Club Sport Athletes

 Many athletes become OA Leaders either to lead Frosh Trips or other trips during the year.
-Depending on your sport(s) you may have to plan very carefully for when you can complete the various Leader Training Requirements.
+Depending on your sport(s), you may have to plan carefully for when you can complete the various Leader Training requirements.